boxuk/commit-message-checker/README.md

 short and terse first line in the above format, along with a more detailed description of the change, reasoning behind the change, any notes, etc.

-Where a commit message contains multiple lines, we require that a new-line be present between the commit message (first-line) and commit description.
+Where a commit message contains multiple lines, we require that a new-line be present between the summary (first-line) and commit description.

 For example: